-MIOSHA Laboratory Standard Chemical Hygiene Plan
+MIOSHA Laboratory Standard Chemical Hygiene Plan/Policy

 The purpose of this Chemical Hygiene Plan (CHP) is to minimize or eliminate human exposure to hazardous chemicals in the laboratory and in the field.
 This document serves as the written policy/procedure for University compliance to the MIOSHA Laboratory Standard, and the Chemical Hygiene Plan (CHP) requirements of the standard.
 All laboratory authorized personnel engaged in the laboratory use of hazardous chemicals are required to comply with this document.